List of Sharpe series characters: Simon Doggett

 Simon Doggett first appeared in Sharpe's Waterloo.
 As a lieutenant he was an aide attached to the Prince of Orange, but couldn't abide the Prince's incompetence.
 During the Battle of Waterloo he publicly insults the Prince and calls him a murderer for repeatedly ordering battalions facing cavalry to form line rather than square, calling him a "silk stocking full of shit".
 After his tirade, he joins Sharpe with the Prince of Wales' own Volunteers.
 After the Battle of Waterloo, Sharpe promotes him to captain in the Prince of Wales' own Volunteers, as nearly all the officers in the battalion were killed.

 Thomas Garrard

 Thomas Garrard (Tom Garrard) first appeared in Sharpe's Tiger, where he is a private soldier in the 33rd, and a friend of Sharpe's.
 He returns during the Peninsular War, having accepted a commission in the Portuguese army who looked for experienced British soldiers for their junior officers.
-He survives Sharps' blowing up the gunpowder storage in Burgos cathedral and surrenders to the French.
+He survives Sharpes' blowing up the gunpowder storage in Burgos cathedral and surrenders to the French.
 Later joins a Portuguese Caçadore regiment and bravely thwart an attack by Brigadier Loup, by blowing up an ammunition wagon, unfortunately killing himself in the action, saving Sharpe and his men.